ZuziTom/My-Data-Journey/PYTHON_analysis.md

 - BeautifulSoup: For transforming unstructured data (HTML code) into tabular data (DataSet).
 - Pandas: For data transformation.
 - Matplotlib: For presenting results.

+### Project Structure
+To simplify work during the workshop and ensure easy collaboration, a consistent project structure called cookiecutter Data Science was used.
+Structure has been simplified to avoid unnecessary hassle.